 Free From the bias of modern man.

-An obvious example of this is tenniym which is translated dragons in the KJV.
-The modern translators believed in evolution and assumed that dinosaurs lived 70million years ago.
-Therefore these dragons were purely mythological.
-But even the serious historians recorded accounts of dragons while the ancients did not have a word for dinosaur. but even the ancient paintings had these creatures sometimes identical with modern descriptions.
+An obvious example of this is "tenniym" which is translated "dragons" in the KJV.
+The modern translators believed in evolution and assumed that dinosaurs died 70million years ago.
+Therefore, these dragons were purely mythological.
+Yet even the serious historians recorded accounts of dragons while the ancients did not have a word for dinosaur. but even the ancient paintings had these creatures sometimes identical with modern descriptions.

 Here are examples:

 33 Their wine is the venom of serpents, the deadly poison of cobras."

 Psalm 74:13(NIV)13 It was you who split open the sea by your power; you broke the heads of the monster in the waters."

 22 And the wild beasts of the islands shall cry in their desolate houses,

 and dragons in their pleasant palaces: